HL7/fhir-shorthand/input/pagecontent/reference.md

 #### Type Rules

-FSH rules can be used to restrict the data type of an element.
-The syntaxes to restrict the type are:
+FSH rules can be used to restrict the datatype(s) of an element.
+The syntaxes are:

 ```
 * <element> only {datatype}